-Abstract Echocardiography plays a pivotal role as an imaging modality in modern cardiology practice.
-Information derived from echocardiography is definitely helpful for patient care.
-The Japanese Society of Echocardiography has promoted echocardiography in routine clinical and research use.
+Echocardiography plays a pivotal role as an imaging modality in the modern cardiology practice.
+Information derived from echocardiography is definitely helpful for a patient care.
+The Japanese Society of Echocardiography has promoted echocardiography for a routine clinical and research use.
 One of the missions of the Society is to provide information that is useful for high-quality examinations.
-To ensure this, we believe that equipment in good condition and a comfortable environment are important for both patient and examiner.
-Here, the Guideline Preparation Committee of the Japanese Society of Echocardiography has established brief guidance for the routine use of echocardiography equipment.
+To ensure it, we believe equipment in good conditions and a comfortable environment are important for both a patient and an examiner.
+Thus, the Committee for Guideline Writing, the Japanese Society of Echocardiography published brief guidance for the routine use of echocardiography equipment in 2015.
+Recently, the importance of international standardization has been emphasized in the medical laboratories.
+Accordingly, the committee has revised and updated our guidance for the routine use of echocardiography equipment.